kevin-eapen/Election_Analysis/README.md

   - For this case we must modify the code in lines 145-148, as well as add a new conditional method to printing the election results depending on either a     numerical victory outcome or election tie outcome.
     - This could be accomplished by including an elif statment to the conditional in lines 145-148, and then another conditional statment under line 156         to decide which result to print.
 These modifications could be implemented in the code such as...
       ```
-      (First, intialize 3 new variables under line 30 of the script. variable #1: "tie_candidate_votes = 0", variable #2: "tie_candidates = []", and             variable #3: tie_percentage = 0
+      # First, intialize 3 new variables under line 30 of the script.
-      (Next,under line 148)
+      tie_candidate_votes = 0
+      tie_candidates = []
+      tie_percentage = 0
+      # Next,under line 148
       ...
           elif votes == winning_count:
               tie_candidate_votes = votes
               tie_candidates.append(candidate_name)
               tie_percentage = vote_percentage
-      (under line 156, and eventually move print statment on line 157 to following conditional)
+      # under line 156, and eventually move print statment on line 157 to following conditional.
-      (intialize variable for number of tied candidates. variable: n_candidate_ties = range(tie_candidates))
+      # intialize variable for number list or range of tied candidates (to later iterate through tied candidate list index).
+      n_candidate_ties = range(tie_candidates)
-      (add the conditional for which results to print and the code for what will be printed)
+      # add the conditional for which results to print and the code for what will be printed.
       if tie_candidate_votes == winning_count:
         print(
         f"\n{'-'*25}\n"